11 people shot in downtown Denver after Nuggets win NBA Finals

-DENVER (KDVR) — Multiple shootings sent 11 people to the hospital early Tuesday morning after thousands flocked downtown in celebration of the Denver Nuggets’ historic NBA Finals win.
+DENVER (KDVR) — Multiple shootings sent 11 people to the hospital early Tuesday morning after thousands flocked downtown in celebration of the Denver Nuggets’ historic NBA Finals win, celebrating into the early morning hours.

 Just before 1 a.m., the Denver Police Department tweeted that they were investigating a shooting in the 2000 block of Market Street.

-DPD said nine gunshot victims were located and that they identified a suspect who also sustained a gunshot wound.
+DPD said nine gunshot victims were located and that they identified a suspect who also had a gunshot wound.

 Three victims were in critical condition at a local hospital, and the other victims appeared to have non-life-threatening injuries, according to DPD.